ivanblaskic/NewCompilerSpring2019/README.md

 -
 + Write a dozen tests for uncover-live that predict its output.
 + Implement the uncover-live pass for X0 programs.
-- Write a dozen tests for build-interferences that predict its output.
++ Write a dozen tests for build-interferences that predict its output.
-- Implement the build-interferences pass for X0 programs.
++ Implement the build-interferences pass for X0 programs.
+-
+--> April 7th, 2:00pm <--
+- D-
+-
 - Write a dozen tests for color-graph that predict its output.
 - Implement the color-graph function on arbitrary graphs.
 - Replace assign-homes with a new pass named assign-registers and implement the stupid-allocate-registers pass for X0 programs.